 Nanotronics Health’s nHale™ is a bi-level positive air pressure (BiPAP) device that supports the respiratory therapy of spontaneously breathing COVID-19 patients.
 It is approved under EUA for patients suffering from COVID-19 disease in private homes, traditional healthcare facilities (e.g. hospitals, assisted living facilities, nursing homes), as well as spaces converted for the care of large numbers of COVID-19 patients (e.g. convention centers, university dormitories, hotels, etc.)

 Michael Lombardi, founder and president of Lombardi Undersea LLC and partner to Subsalve’s NIV interests said, “After months of evaluating multiple BiPAP/CPAP devices for suitability in helmet ventilation, we believe the nHale™ affords the most suitable turn-key solution for ease of use, simple helmet interfacing, and eliminates considerable guesswork for the clinicians.”

-This current effort was made possible through cooperative recognition that urgent action was needed in the State of Rhode Island, who as of this week, had the highest COVID-19 infection rate worldwide.
-The humanitarian action was supported by anonymous charitable donations and private individuals contributing to Ocean Opportunity Inc., a RI based 501(c)3 not for profit organization that is sponsoring the initiative.
-Donations to this initiative are making helmet ventilation available in resource limited countries.
+This current effort was made possible through cooperative recognition that urgent action was needed in the State of Rhode Island, which as of this week, had the highest COVID-19 infection rate worldwide.
+The humanitarian action was supported by anonymous charitable donations and private individuals contributing to Ocean Opportunity Inc., a RI based 501(c)3 not-for-profit organization that is sponsoring the initiative.
+Donations to this initiative are making helmet ventilation available in resource-limited countries.
 Donate today.

 or visit www.oxygentreatmenthoods.com